Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 What are Probiotics?

-Probiotics are live cultures of bacteria that are supposed to diminish the possible negative effects of harmful bacteria in your digestive tract.
-(2)
+As per the National Center for Complementary and Integrative Health, probiotics are live cultures of bacteria that are supposed to diminish the possible negative effects of harmful bacteria in your digestive tract.

 It’s important to maintain a healthy balance of “good” and “bad” bacteria in your gut to stay healthy.
-Many experts suggest introducing probiotics into your system when there aren’t enough healthy bacteria naturally present, such as after taking an antibiotic to cure an infection.
+But, what happens if there’s an excessive amount of bacteria in the small intestines?

 Difference Between Probiotics and Prebiotics